New Construction Real Estate in Nanaimo BC

 There is a construction boom on Central Vancouver Island, and many new construction homes are listed for sale every week.
 See the latest new builds in Nanaimo and surrounding areas.
 If there is a home you like, but it's not the right time, we can contact the seller to confirm future projects that could suit your needs.
 Whether you're looking for new homes in a new development or on an acreage, you'll find the perfect place here.

-Some top communities to find new construction homes are Linley Point, Hammond Bay, Lantzville, Jingle Pot, Chase River, the University District, and Ladysmith.
+Some of the top communities to find new construction homes are Linley Point, Hammond Bay, Upper Lantzville, Jingle Pot, Chase River, the University District, and Ladysmith.
 Many of the homes built come with a self-contained suite that allows homeowners to receive rental income while still enjoying their new home.

 FREQUENTLY ASKED QUESTIONS

 Can I buy a house that is not completed?
-Many times people buy new construction homes well before finished and approved for occupancy.
+People often buy new construction homes well before they are finished and approved for occupancy.
 In some cases, the construction has not started.
-When purchasing an incomplete home, you should learn everything you can about the finished product before completing a sale.
+When purchasing an incomplete home, you should learn everything about the finished product before completing a sale.
 Things such as builder specification sheets, similar properties that have been completed, and projected completion dates are vital.
 It's best to consult your Realtor about obtaining this information and past experiences with the builder.